 Many NYC FSBO sellers shockingly have never heard of StreetEasy, the most popular real estate website in NYC, and don’t even bother to list on that site!
 A home sale is one of the most important financial transactions of a person’s life.
 When the consequences for poor strategy are so severe, for a NYC FSBO seller to have such little awareness of how the market works is quite disturbing.

 It just takes one more set of eyes to find a higher offer, an all cash buyer or create a bidding war.
-For the low-cost of a NYC Flat-Fee MLS package, it’s shocking to hear that FSBO sellers who will be saving roughly 3-6% in agent commissions aren’t willing to spend a dime on listing in RLS, where 75% of buyers actually come from!
+For the low-cost of a NYC Flat-Fee MLS package, it’s shocking to hear that FSBO sellers who will be saving roughly 3-6% in agent commissions aren’t willing to spend a few bucks to list in RLS, where 75% of buyers actually come from!

 Virtually No Buyer’s Agents (and their Clients) will See the Listing

-If it wasn’t clear already, traditional FSBO sellers who don’t list on RLS have pretty bad reputations with buyer’s agents.
-Therefore, most big time buyer’s agents (the ones with real buyers) will steer their clients away from FSBO listings and towards listings offered by full-service, REBNY member listing agents!
+Furthermore, FSBO sellers who don’t list on RLS have pretty bad reputations with buyer’s agents.
+Therefore, most big time buyer’s agents (the ones with real buyers) will steer their clients away from FSBO listings and towards listings offered by full-service, REBNY member listing agents.

-Many FSBO sellers we work with are adamant about saving an extra few hundred dollars and avoiding hiring a professional photographer.
-Instead, these sellers take amateurish photos of their listing with a cell phone camera without professional lighting or digital retouching.
-There’s a reason why 100% of agent-managed listings have professional photography.
-It’s because professional photography is an inexpensive investment which legitimately attracts buyers.
+There’s a reason why nearly 100% of agent-managed listings have professional photography.
+It’s because professional photography is an inexpensive investment which attracts buyers and draws the attention of fellow brokers.
 For a few hundred dollars, these agents maximize their chances of leaving a strong first impression with buyers, closing deals and getting paid a commission which dwarfs the few hundred dollars invested in professional real estate photography.

-We regularly have clients who have low quality listing photos and ultimately do not find a buyer on their own.
-After these FSBO sellers go and hire a listing agent, the property magically reappears with brand new listing photos and ends up selling.
 Why?
 Photos really do make a huge difference.
-Instead of spending a few hundred dollars, these FSBO sellers ended up spending tens of thousands of dollars on a listing agent because they lost confidence and ended up hiring an agent out of desperation.
+Instead of spending a few hundred dollars, these FSBO sellers ended up spending tens of thousands of dollars on a 6% listing agent because they lost confidence and ended up hiring an agent out of desperation.

-The process of determining your FSBO listing price should be a very enjoyable and educational exercise.
-Between conducting a comparable market analysis, speaking with agents and researching the market, you will learn a tremendous amount about the market as well as how you should position and market your own listing.
+The process of determining your FSBO listing price should be an enjoyable and educational exercise.
+Between conducting a comparable market analysis, speaking with agents and researching the market, you will learn a tremendous amount about the market as well as how you should position and market your own home.

-Ultimately, a listing price needs to be in line with comparable listings and recent sales from today’s market.
-If the profit or sales price you envision is not in line with the current market, we suggest you either reset your expectations or hold of on selling until your targets are in line with actual market pricing.
+Ultimately, your asking price needs to be in line with comparable listings and recent sales from today’s market if you intend on selling it within the average amount of days it takes for other listings to sell.
+If the profit or sales price you envision is not in line with the current market, we suggest you either reset your expectations or hold off on selling until your targets are in line with actual market pricing.

 These predatory NYC agents will reach out to you on the premise of having a ‘buyer’ and request to view/show your listing.
 In reality, these agents do not have a buyer.
 They are simply attempting to corner you and use the private ‘showing’ as an opportunity to pitch you to hire them as a listing agent for 6%.